Enotsoul/wiimote-extraterestrial-killer-game/README.md

 **NOTE unmaintained**
 This project was completed as an assignment for a Telecommunication class.
-Written in C#.
+Written in Visual Basic.

 The main point is not the graphics nor the gameplay but connecting via bluetooth and using the Wiimote as a cursor/controller.
 This could be easily extended to run certain tasks when you push certain WiiMote buttons.
 Like change the music, open a browser.. etc.